 The patient information leaflet advises that it may take up to 6 months for the full effect of Propecia to develop.

 So, although improvements to hair counts have been noted in some patients at the 3 month stage, this does not mean that every man will notice them at this point.
 It can take longer for the medication to have an effect for some people.

 The summary of product characteristics notes that in clinical trials, increase in hair count peaked in the treatment group at 2 years.
 On average, an increase of 88 hairs from the baseline, in the standard 5.1 cm2 area, was recorded at the two year point.

-The clinical trials found that 48 percent of the participants treated with Propecia were rated as improved by the standardised photographic assessment after five years.
+The clinical trials found that 48 percent of the participants treated with Propecia were rated as improved in a standardised photographic assessment after five years.
 On top of this number, a further 42 percent of participants were rated as unchanged.
 (So in total, 90 percent of men using Propecia after 5 years noted either no further loss or some hair regrowth when compared with baseline.)

 After five years of treatment, the average increase in hair count came to 38 hairs per 5.1 cm2 area.
 This means that even though the peak was reached after two years, a significant improvement was still seen at the five year point.

 Only 25 percent of participants treated with the placebo were classed as improved or unchanged at the five year point.

 After stopping taking Propecia